handspy/handspy-gateway/README.md

 # HandSpy Gateway Microservice

-This application is the User Account and Authentication (UAA) microservice of HandSpy.
+This application is the Gateway microservice of HandSpy.

 ## Building for production